basp/mako/README.md

 };
 ```

 The `Draw` property has a signature of `Action<Sketch, float>`.
-It is a
-*procedure* since it does not return a result (an `Action` in .NET).
+The `Sketch`
+argument is the `Sketch` instance for which it is invoked.
+This object offers
+various drawing and utility methods to help with composing sketches.
 The
-`Sketch` argument is the `Sketch` instance for which it is invoked.
-This object
-offers various drawing and utility methods to help with composing sketches.
-The
 `float` argument is the *delta time* (in seconds) between this and the previous
 frame.
-This can be used to scale vectors according to dips or rises in frame rate
+This can be used to scale vectors according to dips or rises in frame
-during runtime.
+rate during runtime.

 > If your simulation is running at 60 frames/sec then the `dt` argument should
 > be close to 1/60 (~0,017)s.
 It's ok to ignore the delta time for basic